 Weekends in the cool season – especially in early spring – are the busiest.
 Plan for a weekday visit if you like a little more solitude.
 Summers are undeniably hot and it’s obviously not as busy – but note that sections of some parks may close during this period due to the heat.

 Our first visit was to White Tank Regional Park a few years ago.
 It was one-off visit with plans to return to explore more later.
 A couple years passed before friends encouraged us to meet them at Lake Pleasant.
-And then we discovered Usery Mountain.
+We eventually explored Usery Mountain and finally, Cave Creek.
 That’s when we began to realise the diversity of this amazing regional parks system.

 McDowell Mountain is for mountain bikers – not just for bikers, of course, but the trails are the main draw for us!
 White Tank has great hikes and birding opportunities.
 Lake Pleasant is perfect for paddling.
 The list goes on.
 Bike, hike, paddle, rinse, repeat – what’s not to love?